 Many undergraduate students get involved with the program as researchers, work-study students, or volunteers.
 Here are some recent examples:

 Betsy Robertson (Sept- Dec 2014): Betsy joined us as a volunteer in September 2013 and assisted with Leigh Gaffney’s MSc project.
-Betsy is currently working as a student researcher funded by an NSERC-USRA and completing her undergraduate thesis.
-She is assessing Coho Salmon stress and aversion associated with five different chemical euthanasia agents, and investigating behavioural lateralization in Zebrafish with the goal of enhancing our knowledge of fish welfare.
+Betsy worked as a student researcher funded by an NSERC-USRA and completed her undergraduate thesis.
+She assisted in Coho Salmon stress and aversion associated with five different chemical euthanasia agents, and investigated behavioural lateralization in Zebrafish with the goal of enhancing our knowledge of fish welfare.

 Katelyn Mills (Sept- Dec 2014): Katelyn joined the program to complete a pilot study determining measures to test the efficacy of a contraceptive implant; specifically a chemical sterilization implant used by a Vancouver Island wildlife rehabilitation centre in non-native gray squirrels.